 Adjustments to Performance Share Awards.
 The Compensation Committee reserves the right to reduce or eliminate any performance share award to an executive, or to all executives as a group for any reason.
-The Committee did not exercise this authority for 2017.
+The Committee did not exercise this authority for 2019.

-Peer Group.
+Performance Peer Group.
 As a specialized REIT, we consider our peer companies for purposes of TSR comparisons to consist of "pure play" timber REITs and other forest product companies.
-Six forest product companies are used for benchmarking our TSR when determining performance share outcomes.
-The six forest product companies used for benchmarking in 2017 are as follows:
+Five forest product companies are used for benchmarking our TSR when determining performance share outcomes.
+The forest product companies used for benchmarking in 2019 are as follows:

-Company (1) Annual Revenue (\$)(2) Market Capitalization (\$)(3) GICS Sub Industry Weyerhaeuser 7,196 26,161 Specialized REITs Universal Forest Products 3,941 2,011 Building Products Rayonier 820 4,360 Specialized REITs St. Joe 99 1,167 Real Estate Mgmt. & Dev.
-Catchmark Timber Trust 91 568 Specialized REITs PotlatchDeltic Corporation 679 3,171 Specialized REITs
+Company Annual Revenue (\$)(1) Market Capitalization (\$)(2) GICS Sub Industry Weyerhaeuser 6,554 20,457 Specialized REITs Universal Forest Products 4,416 2,985 Building Products Rayonier 712 3,545 Specialized REITs St. Joe 127 1,187 Real Estate Mgmt. & Dev.
+Catchmark Timber Trust 107 465 Specialized REITs PotlatchDeltic Corporation 827 2,546 Specialized REITs

-- (1) Deltic Timber Corporation was included in the six forest product companies used for benchmarking in 2017, but was dropped effective upon the closing of the Deltic merger, as provided in the plan. - (2) In millions, for the 2017 fiscal year, based on publicly available information. - (3) In millions as of March 1, 2018, except as otherwise noted.
+(1) In millions, for the 2019 fiscal year, based on publicly available information.

+(2) In millions as of March 2, 2020, except as otherwise noted.

-As the number of publicly-traded forest products companies has declined, we supplemented our peer group starting in 2015 with the NAREIT All Equity REIT Index.
+As the number of publicly traded forest products companies has declined, we supplemented our peer group starting in 2015 with the NAREIT All Equity REIT Index.

-Summary Comparison of 2017 Target and Actual Compensation
+Summary Comparison of 2019 Target and Actual Compensation

-The following table shows the target and the actual amounts for salary and annual and long-term incentive awards for our named executive officers, along with the 2017 percentage of total direct compensation represented by the amount of each component (i.e., the mix of pay).
+The following table shows the target and the actual amounts for salary and annual and long-term incentive awards for our named executive officers, along with the 2019 percentage of total direct compensation represented by the amount of each component (i.e., the mix of pay).